 Professor Neil Simco

-Professor Neil Simco has corporate responsibility for higher education curriculum growth across the university and in addition to this function, he is currently Vice-Principal (Research and Impact) holding leadership responsibility for the oversight of research activity.
-This involves curriculum strategy, quality assurance and enhancement and the development of research-teaching linkages.
+Professor Neil Simco is Vice-Principal (Research and Impact) holding leadership responsibility for the oversight of research and knowledge exchange activity across the university.
+This involves oversight of all aspects of the university’s strategy in research and knowledge exchange, preparations for the REF 2021, the university’s graduate school, quality assurance and enhancement and the development of research-teaching linkages.

 University of the Highlands and Islands